-The functions of the Finance and Management Control Divisions include identifying, defining, updating and communicating the accounting policies that affect Gamesa, and responding to accounting inquiries raised either by subsidiaries or different geographical areas and business units.
+The Finance Division, among other functions, is in charge of identifying, defining, updating and communicating the accounting policies that affect Siemens Gamesa, and responding to accounting inquiries raised either by subsidiaries or different geographical areas and business units.
 In this context, it maintains a close and smooth relationship with the management control areas of the various geographical areas and business units.

-Additionally, the above divisions are responsible for reporting to the Management Committee and/or any other appropriate body regarding specific aspects of accounting standards, the results of their application and their impact on the financial statements.
+Additionally, the Finance Department is responsible for reporting to the Audit, Compliance and Related Party Transactions Committee of the Board of Directors and/or any other appropriate body regarding specific aspects of accounting standards, the results of their application and their impact on the financial statements.